 - This in turn then leads to a metabolic acidosis called lactic acidosis

-This biochemical understanding has persisted for decades but there are some good reasons to strongly challenge this classical aspect on the 'bad' lactate.
-Lactate turns out to be by far more complex in its characteristics and functions, so I decided to try and make a short but comprehensive overview on this molecule.
+This biochemical understanding has persisted for decades, but there are some good reasons to vigorously challenge this traditional aspect on the 'bad' lactate.
+Lactate turns out to be by far more complex in its characteristics and functions, so I decided to try and make a short but comprehensive overview of this molecule.

 What is lactate?

 Lactate is a small organic molecule with the chemical formula CH3CH(OH)CO2H and structurally looks like on the image to the left.
-It is produced in the cytoplasm of human cells largely by anaerobic glycolysis by the conversion of pyruvate to lactate by LDH.
-This chemical reaction normally results in a blood lactate to pyruvate ratio of about 10:1.
-And while lactate is produced, NAD+ also is incurred and this actually can accept protons itself, so does not result in acidosis itself.
+It is produced in the cytoplasm of human cells mainly by anaerobic glycolysis by the conversion of pyruvate to lactate by LDH.
+This chemical reaction results typically in a blood lactate to pyruvate ratio of about 10:1.
+And while lactate is produced, NAD+ also is incurred, and this actually can accept protons itself, so does not result in acidosis itself.

 Lactate arises from the production of energy by consuming glycogen and glucose.